teivah/100-go-mistakes/docs/index.md

 ### Creating utility packages (#13)

+???+ info "TL;DR"

-**TL;DR**: Naming is a critical piece of application design.
+    Naming is a critical piece of application design.
 Creating packages such as `common`, `util`, and `shared` doesn’t bring much value for the reader.
 Refactor such packages into meaningful and specific package names.

 Also, bear in mind that naming a package after what it provides and not what it contains can be an efficient way to increase its expressiveness.